 We surveyed the relevant legislation proposed to the Missouri General Assembly for ten or more years, focusing especially on any associated fiscal notes from the State Auditors.
+We analyzed the fiscal note for petition 20-072, on which these petitions are based.
 We interviewed local election officials in the Kansas City and St. Louis areas.
 We reviewed the reports of major think tanks, non-profit organizations, and scholars who specialize in electoral practices.
-And we considered the reports provided by counties and states like California, Colorado, Michigan and North Carolina who recently implemented similar policies.
+Finally, we considered reports provided by counties and states like California, Colorado, Michigan, and North Carolina that recently implemented similar policies.